KunalGaurav556/Stack-Project/README.md

 Our platform is free to use for all users.
 Enjoy unlimited access to knowledge sharing and community-driven solutions.

-## Contributing

-We welcome contributions from the community to enhance our platform.
-Please follow our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ##use cases 💰
 ## Use Cases